Lowest Price Guaranteed on Any Car Rental Deals in Dunedin

 Lanarch Castle, photo by Carolyn Cossey

-Book with VroomVroomVroom and travel in style
+Book with VroomVroomVroom and travel in style in the south

 Dunedin is known as the Edinburgh of the south, for its design and the connections of its first European settlers.
 There is plenty of history to see in its compact city centre, with many buildings undergoing restoration.
 It is home to New Zealand's only real castle; Lanarch Castle is an easy drive from the city, on the beautiful Otago Peninsula.
 Climb the tower for amazing views, or delight in its gardens.
-A main attraction in the city is the Cadbury Chocolate factory.
+A main attraction in Dunedin is the Cadbury Chocolate factory.
 Book a tour any time, or visit in July each year for the Cadbury Chocolate Carnival and revel in all things chocolate.
 Dunedin is also a vibrant university town, with the students providing lots of the city's character and events.

 Experience it all with your Dunedin car rental, visiting the attractions in the city at your own pace.